crafkin/scfses/README.md

 The Stata program `scfses` obtains accurate point estimates and standard errors of an arbitrary percentile (or the mean) of a variable in the Survey of Consumer Finances (SCF).
 For example, `scfses` can help you easily obtain the median and standard error on the median.
 It incorporates weights and accounts for both _imputation variability_ and _sampling variability_.

 # Installation and Set Up
-To install the program, enter `net install scfses, from(https://raw.github.com/crafkin/scfses/master/) replace`.
+To install the program, run

+`net install scfses, from(https://raw.github.com/crafkin/scfses/master/) replace`

+in Stata.

 Alternatively, download `scfses.ado` and `scfses.sthlp` and place them in your `PLUS` folder.
-(To find your `PLUS` folder, enter: `sysdir list` in the Stata terminal.)
+(To find your `PLUS` folder, run `sysdir list` in Stata.)

 To download the SCF dataset, go to [the SCF website](https://www.federalreserve.gov/econres/scfindex.htm).
 Download both the "Main Survey Data" and the "Replicate Weight File."